Pingasmaster/archInstall/README.md

 Allow you computer to boot by generating the initramfs file with `mkinitcpio -P[ENTER]`, and setting the root password (EVEN if already done with ssh config, because remember it was not the same OS!
 If you do not know what it is, it is your password; you forget it, you lose access to your system.
 Don't forget it.) with `passwd[ENTER]` which will prompt you to enter your password two times.

-It is now time to remember if your system is an UEFI or BIOS system.

-* For UEFI systems:
+Little reminder: this tutorial is for UEFI systems only, go read README_BIOS.md if you want a BIOS tutorial.

  Install the grub bootloader (what will detect the OS and boot to it) with `pacman -S grub efibootmgr[ENTER]`, create the boot directory with `mkdir /boot/efi[ENTER]`.
 Now run `fdisk -l`, and again see which letter your disk is attributed to (/dev/sda or /dev/sdb or ...).
  Now mount the boot partition to this folder with `mount /dev/sdb1 /boot/efi[ENTER]` and install grub with `grub-install --target=x86_64-efi --bootloader-id=GRUB --efi-directory=/boot/efi[ENTER]`.
 Configure grub with `grub-mkconfig -o /boot/grub/grub.cfg[ENTER]`.

-* For BIOS systems:

-Install the grub bootloader (what will detect the OS and boot to it) with `pacman -S grub[ENTER]`.
-Now run `fdisk -l`, and again see which letter your disk is attributed to (/dev/sda or /dev/sdb or ...).
-Now install grub with `grub-install /dev/sdb[ENTER]`.
-Configure grub with `grub-mkconfig -o /boot/grub/grub.cfg[ENTER]`.

 __Tips__:
  * If you get an error saying `EFI variables are not supported on this system.` while installing grub, you are not booted in UEFI mode!
-POwer of the computer, boot in UEFI mode and set your keys back to your language with `loadkeys de`, mount system with `mkdir /mnt/3[ENTER]`, `mount /dev/sdb3 /mnt/3[ENTER]`, `arch-chroot /mnt/3[ENTER]`, `mount /dev/sdb1 /boot/efi[ENTER]`, and install grub again with `grub-install --target=x86_64-efi --bootloader-id=GRUB --efi-directory=/boot/efi[ENTER]`, then configure grub with `grub-mkconfig -o /boot/grub/grub.cfg[ENTER]`.
+Power off the computer, boot in UEFI mode and set your keys back to your language with `loadkeys de`, mount system with `mkdir /mnt/3[ENTER]`, `mount /dev/sdb3 /mnt/3[ENTER]`, `arch-chroot /mnt/3[ENTER]`, `mount /dev/sdb1 /boot/efi[ENTER]`, and install grub again with `grub-install --target=x86_64-efi --bootloader-id=GRUB --efi-directory=/boot/efi[ENTER]`, then configure grub with `grub-mkconfig -o /boot/grub/grub.cfg[ENTER]`.

- * If you get an error saying `error: failed to get canonical path of 'airootfs'`, you forgot to `arch-chroot` back again to install grub!
-Follow the tip above!
+ * If you get an error saying `error: failed to get canonical path of 'airootfs'`, you forgot to `arch-chroot` back again to install grub after rebooting in UEFI mode!
+Follow the tip above carefully!

 Now your PC is ready to boot!
 There are two last additionnal steps which are very strongly recommended, but not mandatory if you know what your are doing.

+## Very __IMPORTANT__!!

+Note: Mediatek and realtek wifi cards are often not very well supported by arch linux; however, intel cards such as the AX200 will be natively (I have one)!

+In order to have internet, install the network manager with `pacman -S networkmanager && systemctl enable NetworkManager` !
+If you do not install that, you will NOT have any way to access internet (nor connect bluetooth devices), even with an ethernet cable plugged in or a wifi card.

+To connect bluetooth devices, first make sure you have a compatible bluetooth card (usually a wifi card does also bluetooth), then `pacman -S bluez bluez-tools`.

 ### Major optionnal step 1: create another user